Type your question then click from the drop-down list 👇

 Pets can be registered for life, three years or one year.
 Many residents choose life-time registration, which saves time and costs associated with annual renewals.

 It is also a good time for residents who have recently moved or changed phone numbers to check their pets’ details are correct and up to date.
-These details will enable a quick reunion should your precious pet go missing.
+These details will enable a quick reunion should your precious pet go missing and lost.

 New pet registrations can be completed online by visiting the Shires website www.toodyay.wa.gov.au, or in person at Shire Administration Office: 15 Fiennes Street Toodyay WA 6566